Claims of undue influence

 To avoid a court battle after your death over undue influence, take the same steps you would take to avoid other disputes: Make sure your estate plan isn’t a surprise to your family members, and if you’re leaving assets in a way that will confuse or disappoint relatives, explain it now.

-If you’re worried about a vulnerable relative being taken advantage of, call us now at 860-259-1575.
+If you’re worried about a vulnerable relative being taken advantage of, contact us now.
 Acting now to prevent abuse is vastly preferable to trying to fight it later with a lawsuit.
 If your family member clearly isn’t able to make rational decisions (including estate planning decisions) on his or her own, go to court to get a guardian or conservator appointed.